bsc-william-taylor/3D-level-design/README.md

 # 3D Level Design

 3D Level Design module taught unsurprisingly basic 3D level design concepts and game engine fundamentals.
-Students have the oppertunity to develop a 3D level in a popular engine such as Unreal 4 and Unity.
+Students had the oppertunity to develop a 3D level in a popular engine such as Unreal 4 and Unity along with a design report and user testing.
+Students were given complete creative freedom with regards to the level and was seen as a great oppertunity for students to develop a portfolio piece.

 ## Assignment